+- 0 No psychosocial impairment

-- 1 - - 2 Mild psychosocial impairment (e.g., endures social eating situations with distress) - 3 - - 4 Marked psychosocial impairment (e.g., avoids some social eating situations) - 5 - - 6 Extreme psychosocial impairment (e.g., avoids all social eating situations)
+- 1 -

+- 2 Mild psychosocial impairment (e.g., endures social eating situations with distress)

+- 3 -

+- 4 Marked psychosocial impairment (e.g., avoids some social eating situations)

+- 5 -

+- 6 Extreme psychosocial impairment (e.g., avoids all social eating situations)

-99. Over the past month, has your child's rumination caused any serious problems for him/her at home, at preschool/nursery/childminder, or with his/her family/friends?
+99. Over the past month, has your child's rumination caused any serious problems for him/her at home, at school/college/work, or with his/her family/friends?
 Have they done anything special to hide their regurgitations from other people?